Lately, I’ve been nostalgically contemplating two classic books. The first is a children’s story I used to read to my kidlets when they were little.

 “Mum, I’m having a Terrible, Horrible, No Good, Very Bad Day today!”

-The second book I’ve been reading is Harold Kushner’s 1981 book When Bad Things Happen To Good People, which is recommended to patients and families facing death and bereavement at the Hospice where I’ve worked since 2000.
+The second book I’ve been reading is Harold Kushner’s 1981 book When Bad Things Happen To Good People, which is recommended to patients and families facing death and bereavement at the Hospice where I worked since the year 2000.
 Rabbi Kushner wrote this book after the death of his 14-year old son.
 It’s a useful guide for those desperately trying to make sense out of life events that make no sense at all.

 The “Why?” question can easily morph into the “Why me?” question, inviting an avalanche of self-pity, isolation, anger and depression, especially for those of us with a diagnosis of heart disease.

-Over the years working in hospice palliative care, I’ve seen teenage girls dying of ovarian cancer, mums in their 30s leaving behind toddlers and distraught husbands, non-smoking marathoners dying of lung cancer, parents outliving their young children, and so many other examples of ‘bad things happening to good people’ – so many, in fact, that we are rarely able to look at any one death or family situation as being more or less tragic than another.
+Over the years working in hospice palliative care, I’ve seen teenage girls dying of ovarian cancer, Mums in their 30s leaving behind toddlers and distraught husbands, non-smoking marathoners dying of lung cancer, parents outliving their young children, and so many other examples of ‘bad things happening to good people‘ – so many, in fact, that we are rarely able to look at any one death or family situation as being more or less tragic than another.

 That crazy-making question “Why?
 Why?
 Why?” can sometimes be addressed as Zen Buddhists would say: “What is, is…”